Last weekend my mom came to New York for a 3-day visit with our family.

 Firstly, I admit it can be tough to be vulnerable with others – especially if you’ve experienced a lot of rejection, judgement, or hurt.

 I confess if your heart has been kicked anywhere from 1 time to 1,001 times – it’s tempting to keep conversations at a surface level.

 You probably feel as if you want to keep your heart safe from future kicking.

 But every time we try to protect our hearts from feeling pain, we are also stopping our hearts from receiving true intimacy.

 If you want to enjoy deep and fulfilling relationships and friendships, you gotta open up and be vulnerable.

 When you start to ask (and answer) deeper-level questions, then you start to assuredly take relationships and friendships to new higher levels of intimacy.

-I’ve happily witnessed how each year my emotional connections with people get better (and better) – because each year I get better (and better) at surrounding myself with people who make me feel safe to be open and honest about who I truly am – what I honestly feel – and the goofy mistakes I’ve foolishly made.
+I’ve happily witnessed how each year my emotional connections with people get better (and better) – because each year I get better (and better) at surrounding myself with people who make me feel safe to be open about who I truly am – say what I honestly feel – and reveal the goofy mistakes I’ve foolishly made.

 relationships and friendships, it’s never about what someone looks like or how fancy their clothes are or how big someone’s home is.I now mindfully recognize that when it comes to